 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Wells is worth considering.

 Wells is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Wells citizens is very high relative to the national average among all cities (21.84%): 34.32% of adults in Wells have a bachelor's degree or even advanced degree.
+The citizens of Wells are very well educated compared to the average community in the nation: 37.75% of adults in Wells have a bachelor's degree or even advanced degree.

 The people who call Wells home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Wells residents report their race to be White, followed by Asian.
-Important ancestries of people in Wells include Irish, English, French, French Canadian, and Italian.
+The greatest number of Wells residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Wells include Irish, English, French, Italian, and French Canadian.

 The most common language spoken in Wells is English.
 Other important languages spoken here include Polish and French.